From the Start – How to Setup Device42 from the Beginning on a Mac

 You can apply updates and do other menu-related work using by connecting through ssh using the terminal.
 Please note that root login has been disabled via ssh.

-You will receive a “Your Connection is not private” warning in your browser as you are accessing a local server that does not have a signed security certificate.
+You will receive a “Your Connection is not private” warning in your browser because you are accessing a local server that does not have an ‘offically’ signed security certificate.
 Your connection is secure, and it is completely safe to click “show advanced” in Chrome or “I understand the risks” in Firefox and proceed through to the Device42 login screen: